-Ok, of course, you could alternatively settle for a representative office or a branch office.
+Okay, of course, a foreign company could alternatively choose to operate a representative office or a branch office.
 But, as it turns out, most of the foreign companies in Singapore choose to proceed with a subsidiary corporation.

-Well, that’s precisely what this article is all about.
-It dives deep into the whole issue to explain what a subsidiary company means in Singapore, plus the benefits that come with it.
+In this article, we'll explain what a subsidiary company means in Singapore, plus the benefits that come with it.
 You also get to learn how to set up a subsidiary company in Singapore, as well as all the requirements you need to comply with during and after the incorporation process.

 What is a Subsidiary Company?

-A subsidiary company, as you might have guessed already, is basically a company within a company.
-The Singapore Companies Act describes it as a company that is largely controlled by another company.
-And for that to occur, the parent company has to own at least 51% of the shares or take up the bulk of the board of directors’ positions.
+A subsidiary is essentially a company within a company.
+The Singapore Companies Act describes it as a company that is largely controlled by another company, and for that to occur, the parent company has to own at least 51% of the shares or take up the bulk of the board of directors’ positions.

-But, it doesn’t end there.
 Singapore doesn’t limit the amount of stake the parent company can own.
 That means your corporation will be free to own even 100% of the shares.
+A corporation has the right to fully own their subsidiary.
+This is called a wholly-owned subsidiary company, or when the subsidiary is 100% owned by their parent corporation, and acts on behalf of the parent company, but may still be considered a separate legal entity.

 What’s more, the act allows both local and foreign entities to set up a subsidiary company in Singapore.
 And when it comes to that, the Accounting and Corporate Regulatory Authority (ACRA) is the body that reviews incorporation applications, registers subsidiary companies, and audits their compliance status over the long haul.